-Trudi Sudan Carter is a Jamaican professional footballer who plays as a forward for Espanyol and the Jamaica women's national team.
+Trudi Sudan Carter is a Jamaican footballer who plays as a forward.
+She has represented the Jamaica senior national team.

 She was born in Kingston, Jamaica and began her football journey there.